robfatland/zero2x/Z2JH/README.md

 ```

+While the AKS is running ot costs money.
+To continue the JupyterHub build: Keep going.
-To stop it:
+To stop the AKS temporarily use:

 ```
 az aks stop --name r5 --resource-group r5-rg
 ```

-And this takes a couple of minutes.
+Stopping takes a couple of minutes.

-When we continue it is the `helm` phase so start [here](https://zero-to-jupyterhub.readthedocs.io/en/latest/kubernetes/setup-helm.html)
+Now we proceed to the `helm` phase; [this link in the original documentation](https://zero-to-jupyterhub.readthedocs.io/en/latest/kubernetes/setup-helm.html).

 ## Install **`helm`**